Darkane: Layers of Lies (2004–2007)

 Darkane toured extensively following the release of Expanding Senses, and by early 2004 had almost an entire album's worth of songs written.
 However, at that time, drummer Peter Wildoer suffered a wrist injury, and began experiencing severe wrist pain.
 The band went on hiatus to allow Wildoer to recover.
-During this hiatus, guitarist Christofer Malmström released a solo album (Non Human Level) which was a compilation of unreleased songs he had written from 1998–2004.
+During this hiatus, guitarist Christofer Malmström released a solo album (Non Human Level) which was a compilation of unreleased songs he had written from 1998 to 2004.
 Guitarist Klas Ideberg spent time working with his side project Terror 2000.

 By late 2004, Wildoer's injury had healed, and the band reconvened to record their fourth album, Layers of Lies, released in May 2005.
 After more extensive touring, the band started putting together the live compilation DVD Layers of Live, however, this effort would take several years, not being released until 2010.
 On 13 August 2007, vocalist Andreas Sydow decided to end his tenure with Darkane.
 This led to the arrival of former Construcdead and The Defaced vocalist, Jens Broman on 25 October 2007.